benlubas/molten-nvim/README.md

 - Supports any language with a Jupyter Kernel (in theory, they haven't all been tested)
 - See output in a floating window right below the code
 - Send code from multiple buffers to the same kernel
+- Send code from the same buffer to multiple kernels
 - See output in real time, without flicker
 - Python virtual environment support
 - Renders images, plots, and LaTeX to the terminal